 Anglicans trace their history and doctrine back to the earliest church and through the first English speaking Christians.
-The English Reformation (when the Church of England broke away from the Roman Catholic Church) was a pivotal event that resulted in the Anglican Formularies, our statements of belief.
+While the church was not founded by King Henry VIII, the English Reformation (when the Church of England broke away from the Roman Catholic Church) was a pivotal event that resulted in the Anglican Formularies, our statements of belief.
 See below.

 Beliefs and Doctrine